-An animated map of precipitation expected for the coming six hours is available from the Weather Network (using information from Environment Canada).
-Clicking here shows the map centred on the Waskahegan Trail.
+An animated map of precipitation expected for the coming six hours (and for the previous two hours) is available from the Weather Network.
+Clicking here22 shows the map centred on the Waskahegan Trail.

 Below is an example for 2019-03-27 at 11:10 AM.
 It shows current conditions.
 Clicking on the "+" or "-" symbols that appear in the map at the left allows you to zoom the map in or out.
 Clicking anywhere in the map and holding the click while moving the mouse allows you to re-centre the map as you please.